moon290/chanjuanli.github.io/_pages/more.md

 title: "News"
 author_profile: true
 ---
-- May 24, 2019, the code and data of the following paper: **Mu-Forcing: Training Variational Recurrent Autoencoders for Text Generation**, ACM Transactions on Asian and Low-Resource Language Information Processing. **TALLIP** 2019 are available at https://github.com/dayihengliu/Mu-Forcing-VRAE.
+- May 24, 2019, the code and data of the following paper: **Mu-Forcing: Training Variational Recurrent Autoencoders for Text Generation**(TALLIP 2019) are available at https://github.com/dayihengliu/Mu-Forcing-VRAE.

 - May 14, 2019, one paper was accepted by Association for Computational Linguistics (ACL).